SouthernMethodistUniversity/project-lab/sections/5Outreach.md

 [<<<Previous](4Environment.md) | [Next>>>](6Workplan.md)

-# :yellow_circle:Outreach
+# :yellow_circle: Outreach :yellow_circle:

 Outreach can take many different forms, from presenting your research at conferences and through peer-reviewed scholarly publications, but also through blog posts, Twitter conversations, forums, and/or press releases.
-The key to a good outreach plan is to being earlier than you think is necessary, and give your work a public presence (via Tumblr, Twitter, website, etc).
+The key to a good outreach plan is to being earlier than you think is necessary, and giving your work a public presence (via Tumblr, Twitter, a website, etc.).
 You can use your outreach contacts to ask for feedback and input as well as share challenges and difficult decisions.

 * Will you create a website for your project?
 * How will you share your work?
 * Will you publish in a traditional paper or in a less-traditional format?
+Or both?
 * Whom will you reach out to get the word out about your work?
 * Is there someone at your college who can help you to publicize your accomplishments?
 * Will you have a logo?
 Twitter account?
 Tumblr page?
 Why or why not?
 * Can you draw on  your colleagues to help get the word out about your work?
 * What information could you share about your project at its earliest stages?
 * Does your project have a title?

 ## Activity